 In September 2010, the supervisory board established an audit committee and compensation committee, each of which operates pursuant to a separate charter adopted by the respective members of each committee on April 11, 2012 and then approved by our supervisory board.
-On November 20, 2020, the supervisory board revised the mission of our compensation committee, amended its charter and restated its name as the "appointments and compensation committee."
-In connection with this offering, the members of the respective committees and our supervisory board have also amended both the audit committee and the appointments and compensation committee charters to ensure compliance with all applicable requirements of the French Commercial Code, the Exchange Act and the Nasdaq Global Select Market, as well as the rules and regulations of the SEC.
+On February 28, 2019, the supervisory board revised the mission of our compensation committee, amended its charter and restated its name as the "appointments and compensation committee."
+The composition and functioning of all of our committees will comply with all applicable requirements of the French Commercial Code, the Exchange Act and the Nasdaq Global Market, as well as the rules and regulations of the SEC.